 - Set up equal margins on all sides—of at least 1-inch.

-- Opt for a professional cover letter font—the classics such as Calibri, Georgia and Arial are presentable, but easily read.
+- Opt for a professional cover letter font that's the same as your resume font—the classics such as Calibri, Georgia and Arial are presentable, but easily read.

 - Use 1.15 line spacing.
 Enter a space between each section, and between paragraphs.